open-sauced/docs/docs/features/repo-insights.md

   - "Open Source Project Repository Insights"
 ---

 The Repository Insights feature is your one-stop solution for understanding the pulse of your open source projects and contributions.
-This feature is designed to provide a comprehensive view of your project's health and your individual contributions.
+This feature is designed to provide a comprehensive view of open source project's health and contributions.
 From contribution trends to community health, OpenSauced Repository Insights helps you make data-driven decisions that align with your goals.
 It's not just about numbers; it's about providing data to help you make decisions that can define your approach to open source and tell the story of your project or contribution journey.

 ![insight-pages-demo](../../static/gif/insight-page-demo.gif)